jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 > A numbers station is a shortwave radio station characterized by broadcasts of formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries (from [Wikipedia](https://en.wikipedia.org/wiki/Numbers_station)).

-There is a lot of _lore_ and _theories_ about the use of number stations beyond the _cold war_ period, however, the reality is, that some station keep transmitting today in well known frequencies.
+There is a lot of _lore_ and _theories_ about the use of number stations beyond the _cold war_ period.
+However, the reality is, that some stations keep transmitting today in well known frequencies.
 The [Priyom](https://priyom.org/) organization focuses on _research and bring to light the mysterious reality of intelligence, military and diplomatic communication via shortwave radio_.
 They have a list of known radio stations, including their broadcasting schedule, mode, and target area.
-I still did not manage to recieve number stations comms using my radio setup, but you can easily pick one up using a [WebSDR](http://www.websdr.org/).
+I still haven't managed to receive number stations comms using my radio setup, but you can easily pick one up using a [WebSDR](http://www.websdr.org/).

 One of the most known stations is [UVB-76, aka The Buzzer](https://en.wikipedia.org/wiki/UVB-76), captured from a [Russian WebSDR](http://tulasdr.fvds.ru:8901/):